 Prohibitions.
 No permit may be granted for an Automobile Graveyard, Automobile Recycling Business or Junkyard within one thousand (1,000) feet of the right-of-way of any highway incorporated in the primary system or within six hundred (600) feet of the right-of-way of any other highway, except for:

-Those Automobile Graveyards, Automobile Recycling Businesses, or Junkyards that are kept entirely screened from ordinary view from the highway at all times by natural objects, plantings or fences per the standards set forth herein.
+Those Automobile Graveyards or Junkyards that are kept entirely screened from ordinary view from the highway at all times by natural objects, plantings or fences per the standards set forth herein.

 No permit may be granted for an Automobile Graveyard, Automobile Recycling Business, or Junkyard that is: